-In very exceptional circumstances, an offer of housing may need the prior approval of the Association's Housing Management Sub Committee or Management Committee.
+In very exceptional circumstances, an offer of housing may need the prior approval of the Association's Management Committee.
 This applies where:

 - The Housing Manager and Director consider that a proposed let would involve a significant departure from normal policy and practice, and that committee approval should be sought; - An offer of housing is subject to the Association's Policy on Payments and Benefits.